40 Employee Write-Up Forms: Format, Types, Guide, and Tips

 They include:

-Be specific: Specificity is a crucial element in employee write-up forms.
+- Be specific: Specificity is a crucial element in making these forms.
 Details about the incident should be stated precisely as they happened without any chance of misinterpretation.
 Use specific dates, timelines, words, and statics associated with the misconduct or incident.

-Provide clear and factual information: Any information provided in the employee write-up should be factual and precise.
+- Provide clear and factual information: Any information provided in the form should be factual and precise.
 The author should aim to get to the point clearly and exhaustively.
 Any unverified allegations should not be included to avoid wrongful accusations.

 But, How to Fill it?

-An employee write-up form should be systematically filled out to ensure every detail is accurately captured.
-The objective of the write-up form is to help the employee improve, and this must come out clearly by focussing on the issue and the improvement.
+The form should be systematically filled out to ensure every detail is accurately captured.
+The objective of it is to help the employee improve, and this must come out clearly by focussing on the issue and the improvement.
 Additionally, it should be clear how the employee violated company standards or policy.
 Lastly, the document should focus on a few issues as too many issues may be deemed harassment.
 The improvement should be specific and realistic.
 The plan should have performance metrics and targets to measure improved behavior and available resources to support the employee.
 Finally, the documents should be signed.

-Note: The manager or HR should hold an in-person conversation with the employee before issuing “writing up” the employee.
+The manager or HR should hold an in-person conversation with the employee before issuing them the write-up.
 The meeting should be in the presence of a third-party (witness).
 The objectives of the meeting should be to inform the employee of the issue at hand, willingness to help them take appropriate action, and answer any questions the employee might have.

 Frequently Asked Questions